Amalienburg

 The kitchen is perhaps the most unusual room in Amalienburg.
 It is the kitchen of Electress Maria Amalia of Bavaria.
 Here, this Dutch design kitchen combines Chinese style decoration for a functioning kitchen away from the palace.

-The kitchen was used primarily for festivities at Amalienburg.
+Amalienburg hosted many festivities and the kitchen primarily catered to this.
 The decoration reflects this using unique scenes in blue and white – Rotterdam tiles with chinoiserie paintings.
-The witty scenes with their light filigree style were designed to reflect the magic of an untroubled fantasy world.
+Designed to reflect the magic of an untroubled world, the scenes are witty and produced in a light filigree style.

 Tha Amalienburg Kitchen